DrRetro2033/Reyveld/README.md

 arceus -c "Pokémon X" jump back
 ```

-Arceus allows you to rollback saves to earlier versions, preserving your previous changes in case you want to return.
+Arceus allows you to rollback saves to earlier versions, preserving your previous actions.
+So no matter the mistake, Arceus can help you get back on track.

 ## Keep track of YOUR saves 👥